Lattice Reduction over Imaginary Quadratic Fields: Introduction

 As a motivation, we notice that a general study on the reduction of $\mathbb{Z}[\xi]$-lattices, where $\mathbb{Z}[\xi]$ denotes a ring of imaginary quadratic integers, is lacking.
+Questions that remain unanswered within such lattice reduction include: \textit{What are the behaviors of the fundamental lattice parameters (e.g., Hermite's constant and Minkowski's theorems)?
+Can Gauss's algorithm output successive minima when the two-dimensional lattices are algebraic?
+Can we properly define algebraic LLL for all types of rings?
+Which type of rings leads to shorter lattice vectors?
+How much faster the algebraic algorithms can be?}

-In this work, we refer to $\mathbb{Z}[\xi]$-lattices as algebraic lattices, and seek to better understand the characteristics of such lattices, along with the proper design and performance limits of algebraic lattice reduction algorithms.
+In this work, we seek to better understand the characteristics of algebraic lattices, along with the proper design and performance limits of reduction algorithms.
 The contributions of this paper are the following:

-i) After presenting the definitions and measures for algebraic lattices, we analyze the algebraic analogs for orthogonal defect, Hermite's constant, and Minkowski's first and second theorems.
-Furthermore, we extend the definition of lattice reduction from over $\mathbb{Z}$-lattices to $\mathbb{Z}[\xi]$-lattices, which says that the reduction is to find a transform matrix from the general linear group $\mathrm{GL}_{n}\left(\mathbb{Z}\left[\xi\right]\right)$.
+i) After presenting the definitions and measures for algebraic lattices, we analyze the algebraic analogs for the orthogonality defect, Hermite's factor, and Minkowski's first and second theorems.
+Furthermore, we extend the definition of lattice reduction from over $\mathbb{Z}$-lattices to $\mathbb{Z}[\xi]$-lattices, which says that the reduction is to find a unimodular matrix from the general linear group $\mathrm{GL}_{n}\left(\mathbb{Z}\left[\xi\right]\right)$.
+The relation between unimodular matrices and independence of linear codes over finite fields is analyzed.

 ii) For lattices of two dimensions, we take a modest step to investigate algebraic Gauss's algorithm.
 When the ring of integers is a Euclidean domain, we prove that Gauss's algorithm returns a basis corresponding to the successive minima of an algebraic lattice.
 This result is further explained through numerical examples.
 Specifically, we show how the algorithm finds the two successive minima when the domain is Euclidean, and how the algorithm fails to work when it is non-Euclidean.